-Merck says cholesterol drug failed to show benefitDecember 20th, 2012 in Medications /
+Merck says cholesterol drug failed to show benefitDecember 20, 2012 in Medicine & Health / Medications

 Drugmaker Merck & Co. said it will not seek U.S. approval for its cholesterol drug Tredaptive and is recommending doctors abroad stop prescribing it to new patients, based on failed study results.